 Michael Parenti once said in reference to the third world, "There are very few poor countries in this world, most countries are rich.
 The capitalist European and North American countries have drained these nations of all their natural resources, these countries are not underdeveloped, they are overexploited."

-However, if the topics of the debate have made one thing clear, it is that neither Trump nor Biden are going to be held accountable for their actions, neither is going to have to answer the difficult question of US Imperialism.
-For now, America seems content on dealing with its own internal issues rather than the external ones it has created all over the globe.I hope this article provides some insight into the workings of the US Empire and how it has contributed to this migrant crisis we are seeing in Europe and North America.
+However, if the topics of the debate have made one thing clear, it is that neither Trump nor Biden are going to be held accountable for past and current actions.
+Neither is going to have to answer the difficult questions of US Imperialism.
+For now, America seems content dealing with its own internal issues rather than the external ones it has created all over the globe.I hope this article provides some insight into the workings of the US Empire and how it has contributed to this migrant crisis we are seeing in Europe and North America.
 While I've only covered a few countries here, CIA-backed coups, election interference, funding dictators, and military invasions are the main themes of US Foreign Policy and have affected countries all over the globe.
 Neoliberalism is the way of the United States and most non-white countries that have not followed this doctrine have found themselves on the receiving end of disastrous US Foreign Policy.